 Having the hard conversations

-Having difficult conversations regarding incapacitation and life-threatening health concerns are never easy, but they are a necessary component in ensuring that your wishes are known.
+Having difficult conversations regarding incapacitation, life-threatening health concerns, and death are never easy, but they are a necessary component in ensuring that your wishes are known.

 Additionally, with various forms of treatment available to those facing health scares, there may be one that you prefer.
 Without discussing it or outlining it outright in your health care Power of Attorney documents, you may not receive the treatment that you desire, given your incapacitated state.